Vani0503/LLM-powered-script-to-summarise-customer-feedback/README.md

 - Failure cases:
   When the ticket is short, the output can be vague.
 When multiple issues are in one ticket, the model merges them.
 When sentiment is neutral, sentiment classification becomes unreliable.

-  LLM works on probabilistic and not deterministic.
+- LLM works on probabilistic and not deterministic.
 So every time LLM runs on the same prompt, it can give different results.
 3 types of consistency that can be checked:
-  Structural consistency (does it skip fields), Semantic consistency (are similar tickets summarised similarly), reliability consistency (does it stay within scope)
+- Structural consistency (does it skip fields), Semantic consistency (are similar tickets summarised similarly), reliability consistency (does it stay within scope)

-Added guardrail of max-Token <250 tokens to keep answers precise and enforced output format to reduce hallucination.
+- Added guardrail of max-Token <250 tokens to keep answers precise and enforced output format to reduce hallucination.
 After gaurdrails the output for prompt 5 changed a bit vs when guardrails were absent.
 We did becuase LLM is probabilitic, so we constrained it like a system component.
-Adding output format enforcement will increase the likelihood of the LLM generating similar results on similar or the same prompts.
+- Adding output format enforcement will increase the likelihood of the LLM generating similar results on similar or the same prompts.
 Having consistency in output is important to make it production-ready for downstream consumption and APIs.
+- Latency: 7.78 seconds (average response latency for a single request from client to server and back to client is 7.78 seconds which is higher than acceptable range.
+This will need optimisatio for real-time customer-facing use"